D.R. Horton

 The contract may allow the builder to retain the buyer's earnest money deposit if the buyer cancels for reasons not explicitly covered by the agreement.
 Forfeiture can occur even when the builder causes delays, changes specifications, or raises prices after signing.

 The builder limits or eliminates liability for monetary damages resulting from construction defects, delays, or contract breaches.
-In practice, even if a court or arbitrator finds the builder at fault, the buyer may recover little or nothing beyond the original purchase price.
+Even if a court or arbitrator finds the builder at fault, the buyer may recover little or nothing beyond the original purchase price.

 The builder's affiliated lender may present artificially low monthly payment estimates by temporarily buying down the interest rate or omitting escrow costs.
 Buyers discover the true payment amount only after closing, when the temporary rate expires and taxes and insurance are fully assessed.